 It is clear from this article that there is no single winner when it comes to selecting between paid social ads and organic social marketing.

-Paid ads can help get the ball rolling and gain the initial needed exposure for your start-up, but to continue gaining traffic you definitely need to have concrete plans for organic social marketing.
-It is therefore advisable for you to use both the strategies in tandem to have a significant growth in web traffic.
+Paid ads will help get the ball rolling and gain the initial needed exposure for your start-up, but to continue gaining traffic you definitely need to have concrete plans for organic social marketing.
+It is therefore advisable for you to use both the strategies in tandem to see significant growth in web traffic.

-As you layout your social marketing plan for 2017, don’t forget to keep the above points in mind and select the right social strategy under a given situation to boost web traffic.
+So, as you layout your social marketing plan for 2018, don’t forget to keep the above points in mind and ensure you select the right social strategy under a given situation to amplify your web traffic.

-Which form of social media marketing is generating traffic for your company?
+Which form of social media marketing are you planning to leverage to boost traffic in 2018?
 Share with us your thoughts and experience of using social platforms by commenting below.

 Guest Author: Kim Smith is a Content Consultant at GoodFirms, a full-fledged research firm that offers a transparent and unique platform for software development companies to stand out from competition and magnify their industry-wide credibility and visibility.
 Online you can find her on twitter: @contactkim11